 The 2025 horizon that was announced in February 2018 is a new chance for Serbia and other membership candidates to complete all the necessary reforms.
 This is a long path that requires all stakeholders be brought together to achieve what has been stated by all Serbian politicians as the strategic goal of Serbia – membership in the EU.
 Focus is on reforms and positive changes!
 I commend President Vučić and the Government of Serbia for their declared willingness and actions taken to deliver and implement the expected reforms in all spheres.
 The strengthening of the rule of law, protecting minority rights, media freedoms and accelerating public sector and economic reforms are vital for this progress.
 Reforms are central to the success of Serbia’s transformation process, but without broad support and communication with society they are prone to failure.

 The Western Balkans’ accession to a United Europe has been a goal of Bulgaria ever since the country joined the European Union in 2007.
 More importantly, this was among the goals of the enlargement policy of the EU itself, which was set in the decisions made in the so-called Thessaloniki Agenda of 2003.
 The fact that this topic was “frozen” as an item on the EU agenda during the past decade is not in Bulgaria’s interests, nor those of any country in the region, nor even of the EU.
-Security, stability and economic developments in the Balkans are connected with the European prospects of the entire region, and Bulgaria’s Presidency of the EU Council was a good occasion to have this issue raised yet again, and to have it placed in the focus of the debate held within the EU.
+Security, stability and economic developments in the Balkans are connected with the European prospects of the entire region, and Bulgaria’s Presidency of the EU Council was an excellent occasion to have this issue raised yet again and to have it placed in the focus of the debate held within the EU.

 Naturally, making progress in the process of European integration cannot be contingent on any fixed time limit, but rather on the achievements of each country in the region and on their will to reform.
-During the last months, neighbouring countries reaffirmed their will, while the EU expressed its willingness to continue supporting this process.
+During the last months, neighbouring countries reaffirmed their intention, while the EU expressed its willingness to continue supporting this process.

 Connectivity, which was one of the priorities of the Bulgarian EU Presidency, does not just mean building infrastructure and transport projects, but also education and contacts between young people

 As a result of the political and economic crises surrounding Europe, as well as those inside Europe over recent years, the EU is now focused too much on its own problems, pertaining to the lack of a common approach to migration, the economic cohesion between “old” and “new” member states, and Brexit, among other issues.
 This is a natural process, considering that the efforts that are being put into reforming the EU will determine the future shape of Europe, though they should not lead to dismissing the idea for the Balkans’ accession to the EU.
-This is a common task for both the EU member states in the region, and for our neighbouring countries in the Western Balkans, for which the prospects of EU accession represent the engine of reforms.
+This is a common task for both the EU member states in the region and for our neighbouring countries in the Western Balkans, for which the prospects of EU accession represent the engine of reforms.

 In the context of discussions regarding the EU’s internal reforms, how do you see the future of the Union and Bulgaria’s positions within the reformed EU?

 The next couple of years will see the EU go through tough times.
 It will rethink itself and maybe redefine itself.
 Radical change is needed, because our Union went through several crises – the financial downturn that we witnessed almost 10 years ago reduced economic growth, which was very difficult to overcome.
 Unemployment remains at relatively high levels, especially among young people, and this has exacerbated latent social contradictions and the integration of ethnic communities.
 The EU has suffered some kind of crisis of confidence.
 Some European citizens question its ability to cope with the challenges.
-In these circumstances, it is crucial that the EU pursue the internal debate about its uture.
+In these circumstances, it is crucial that the EU pursue the internal debate about its future.
 It should be a union that stands close to its citizens, and governments should address the needs of ordinary citizens.
 The division lines that appeared between the North and the South, between the West and the East, must be erased.
 But, above all, the need remains to protect the values that kept Europe together for more than six decades.
 Bulgaria is also very interested in preserving core EU policies, such as cohesion and subsidised agriculture.
 If we are able to implement this vision, it is also obvious that Europe should run at one speed.

 The agreement addresses one of the toughest problems in our region.
 If the two countries are able to go through the legal procedures for putting the agreement into force, it would provide a solid base for establishing good neighbourly relations between these two countries.
 I hope that the Treaty between Bulgaria and the Republic of Macedonia will play the same role vis-à-vis my country.
 The most visible and immediate consequence of the Greco-Macedonian agreement may be the removal of obstacles to Macedonia’s integration into NATO and accession to the EU.

-Bulgaria has consistently supported the reconciliation process in our region and we made it possible to assist the resolving of a maximum number of unresolved bilateral issues.
-I stand behind my words that the voice of Serbia must be heard in the dialogue process between Belgrade and Pristina in order to reach a lasting solution.
+Bulgaria has consistently supported the reconciliation process in our region, and we made it possible to assist the resolving of a maximum number of unresolved bilateral issues.
+I stand behind my words that the voice of Serbia must be heard in the dialogue process between Belgrade and Pristina to reach a lasting solution.
 I respect and highly value the commitment of the EU HR/VP Federica Mogherini to this process, and I know that much has been done in this direction.
 It is encouraging that this process continues despite the difficulties on this path.
 What Bulgaria would like in its relations with Serbia is to remove the obstacles on Serbia’s path towards European integration and for Serbia to take its rightful place in EU, where it belongs.
 We are convinced of this.

 The next couple of years will see the EU go through tough times.
 It will rethink itself and maybe redefine itself.
 A radical change is needed